By Tobin Perry

 2. Review your church’s benevolence fund in light of current economic needs.

 We don’t know where the economy will be next year, but all indications are that our communities will have more needs than in recent years.
-Make sure your budget is ready for these needs.
+Make sure your church budget is ready for these needs.
 Your church has needs as well, but you should be squeamish about asking your congregation to be generous if you’re not willing to be generous collectively.

 3. Build stewardship into an overarching communications plan.